-1. Only the three most recent fiscal years are presented because 10-year data is not yet available.

-2. Actuarial Assumptions, Methods and Plan Provisions

-The interest rate was changed from 7.75% to 7.25%, effective July 1, 2016.
-The employee contribution rate was was increased from 1.00% of base pay to 1.5% of base pay, effective January 1, 2016 and to 2.00% of base pay, effective July 1, 2016.
+- 1. Only the four most recent fiscal years are presented because 10-year data is not yet available. - 2.
+Actuarial Assumptions, Methods and Plan Provisions The employee contribution rate was increased from 2.00% of base pay to 2.5% of base pay, effective July 1, 2017.
 All other actuarial assumptions, methods and plan provisions remained the same as the prior year.